okwasniewski/minisim-raycast-extension/README.md

-# MiniSim
+# MiniSim Raycast Extension

-Extension for MiniSim
+This extension allows to easily manage [MiniSim](https://minisim.app) from Raycast.